herrbischoff/docker-apache-php/README.md

-# Docker image with Apache 2.4 and PHP 5.6
+# Docker image with Apache 2.4 and PHP 5.6 (optionally MySQL 5.5)
 Tiny but full-featured Docker image for local PHP development.
 I built this because I was unsatisfied with all other Apache Docker images, especially those with PHP included.
+Either they are setup very opinionated, need you to configure so much that you could simply create an own one from scratch or have file permission problems when running on a non-Linux system.
 Also, by using Alpine Linux as a base, the resulting image is about 32 MB in size, which is dramatically smaller than most.

 * Apache starts in foreground
 * Many modules (including rewriting) enabled